carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

-You can verify that the image now exists on your system:
+You can verify that the image has been copied onto your computer with a listing command:

 ~~~
 $ docker image ls biocontainers/emboss